TayoAdepetu/TheMatrixAgroPortfolio/README.md

 <p>The technology lets the business manage operations happening across their Framlands in various States from one single dashboard, filter statistics based on each location, state, staff, crop/livestock, etc.</p>

-<h2>A Little About The Lead Software Engineer Of The TheViolets Hotel and Restaurant Web Application</h2>
+<h2>A Little About The Lead Software Engineer Of The Matrix Agro Web Application</h2>

 <h2 align="center">
   Hi, I am TheMarketingCoder!🕹️